 Google Cloud Platform offers Always Free Usage Limits which provides for free usage of 1 f1-micro instance equivalent to the number of total hours within the current month, enough to run one instance without interruption for the entire month.
 You will not receive sustained use discounts on Always Free usage.
 The amount of sustained use discount you receive may be reduced by up to one inferred instance per month.

-For custom machine types, Compute Engine calculates sustained use discounts based on vCPU and memory usage, and applies the discounts described by the sustained usage discount table.
+For custom machine types and sole-tenant nodes, Compute Engine calculates sustained use discounts based on vCPU and memory usage, and applies the discounts described by the sustained usage discount table.
+For sole-tenant nodes, sustained use discounts apply to the 10% sole-tenant premium costs as well as the base price for the vCPU and system memory resources that your nodes occupy.
 Compute Engine uses your custom machine types to combine your usage into the longest possible duration of resources.

 In this case, Compute Engine applies the following sustained use discounts:

 - You would receive a 30% discount off the cost of using 2 vCPUs and a 30% discount off the cost of using 4 GB of memory because you used each resource for the whole month.

 - You would receive a 10% discount off the cost of using 2 vCPUs and a 10% discount off the cost of 2 GB of memory because you used each resource for half of the month.